Chico Ruiz: "The Curse of Chico Ruiz"

 On September 21, 1964, facing Art Mahaffey and the Philadelphia Phillies, Ruiz singled with one out in the sixth and the score 0–0.
 He advanced to third base on a single by Vada Pinson; however, Pinson made the second out of the inning trying to stretch it into a double.
 With two outs, Frank Robinson stepped to the plate.

 Though in later years Mahaffey recalled he had gotten two strikes on Robinson, newspaper accounts at the time showed, in actuality, the count was 0–1.
 Ruiz, noting Mahaffey had used a long windup on the first pitch, broke for home on the next delivery.
 Seeing the runner, a rattled Mahaffey rushed and uncorked a pitch which Phillies catcher Clay Dalrymple could not handle.
 Ruiz stole home, accounting for the only run of the game.
 Then and later, Ruiz's decision was viewed as a bad one, considering that Robinson—Cincinnati's best hitter—was up.
 Sabermetric analysis, however, shows that it was not a bad percentage play.

 At the start of that game, the Phillies had a 6 1/2-game hold on first place with 12 games to play.
 The Phillies then lost ten straight games to finish tied for second place.
 Phillies third baseman Dick Allen is quoted in Crash, The Life and Times of Dick Allen by Tim Whitaker as saying that the play "broke our humps".
 Chico Ruiz's steal of home has evolved into a popular culture legend.
 Some Philadelphia sports fans still refer to the "Curse of Chico Ruiz" as the reason for many of the misfortunes of the team over time.
-A novel by Gregory T. Glading entitled 64 Intruder centers on what might have happened had Ruiz been called out on the play.